trondn/imgapi/README.md

 Limitations
 -----------

+As stated above I needed a server I could play around with testing out my own images on my own servers.
+The API provides a lot of functionality you can't utilize from the standard `imgadm` tool, and I just skipped those.

 The following features is not supported (there may be more):

  * All retrieval operations are public (but I haven't found a way to